wozo/Leaflet-Maps-Marker/readme.txt

 * export your markers as GeoRSS for embedding in external websites or apps
 * export your markers as ARML for displaying in the augmented-reality browser from Wikitude
 * export your markers as csv-file
+* option to switch between simplified and advanced editor
 * option to add widgets showing recent marker entries
 * configure up to 3 basemaps from Cloudmade with custom styles
 * option to add an unobtrusive scale control to maps